A four-term exact sequence of fundamental groups of orbit configuration spaces: Introduction

 We want to study the existence of the above type of short exact sequence when the action is not free.
 We will show that in this case $i_*$ is never injective.
 However, we have a hope that, even when the action is not free, asphericity of $S$ is preserved in ${\cal O}_n(S,G)$ (\cite{Rou24-2}, Asphericity conjecture).
 See Remark \ref{asphericityC} for some examples when this is true.

 Since the discrete group $G$ is acting on $X$ effectively and properly discontinuously, $X/G$ has an orbifold structure and $X\to X/G$ is an orbifold covering map (\cite{Thu91}, Proposition 5.2.6).
 An effective action of a finite group on $X$ has this property.
-See \cite{Thu91} for some introductory results on orbifolds.
+See Section Appendix for a short introduction on orbifolds.
 Before we state our main result, recall that the underlying topological space of a $2$-dimensional orbifold has a manifold structure (\cite{Sco83}, p.
 422, last para.).
 Hence, the {\it genus} of a connected $2$-dimensional orbifold is defined as the genus of its underlying space.

 We prove the following four-term exact sequence induced by $p$.